sbsmnt/photo-portfolio-app/README.md

 # Photo Portfolio

-Simple SPA to display a photography portfolio
+Simple SPA to display a photography portfolio.

+Photo galleries can be viewed in slide show or grid style.

 #### About the Images